chelmerrox/Animations-Article-Tutorial/README.md

-# Project 8 - HTML and CSS Capstone Project
+# CSS Animations: A Step-by-Step Tutorial Guide to Create a Simple Bouncing Ball Animation

 This is a repository that hosts the files for the exercise/tutorial for the <a href="">article</a> I wrote about creating a bouncing ball animation using HTML and CSS.